eggplantbren/StarStudded/README.md

 ## Acknowledgements

 This work was supported by a Marsden Fast-Start grant from the Royal Society of New Zealand.
+It also benefited from my being invited to the 2015 edition of Astro Hack Week.
-If you use this software, please cite the following paper, which details the foundations of the methodology:
+If you use this software, please give the URL of this repository _and_ cite the following paper, which details the foundations of the methodology:

 Brewer, Brendon J., Daniel Foreman-Mackey, and David W. Hogg.